pradeepnazareth/Aligning-SixLoWPAN-according-to-RFC-/README.md

 ### UDP Compressed header encoding

+UDP encoding has 8 bits correspond to:

 #### UDP source port(bit 0):
 0: Not compressed
 1: compressed to 4 bits from 16 bits.
+Source Port= P + short_port value.
+where P= 0xF0B0 (decimal 61616).
+short_port value expressed as a 4-bit value carried-in-line.

+#### UDP destination port(bit 1):
+0: Not Compressed
+1: Compressed to 4 bits from 16 bits.
+Destination Port= P + short_port value.
+where P= 0xF0B0 (decimal 61616).
+short_port value expressed as a 4-bit value carried "in-line".

+#### Length (bit 2):
+0 : Not compressed
+1:  Compressed.
+The UDP length field is equal to payload lenth from IPv6 header - length of any headers present between IPv6 header and UDP header

+#### Reserved (bit 3 through 7)